wendyverdonk93/docs/content/api/accounts/balances.md

 As a partner or primary account holder, request the balance of an affiliated account.

 By default, balance requests are disabled.
-Contact your account manager to enable them for your account.
+To enable balance requests for your account, email your account manager at <sales@multisafepay.com>

 ### Request parameters